google/import-mailbox-to-gmail/README.md

 2. Open a Command Prompt (CMD) window (on Windows) / Terminal window (on Linux).

-3. Install the Google API Client Libraries for Python by running (all in one line):
+3. Install the Google API Client Libraries for Python and their dependencies by running:

-   Mac/Linux: `sudo pip install --upgrade google-api-python-client`
+   Mac/Linux: `sudo pip install --upgrade google-api-python-client PyOpenSSL`

-   Windows: `C:\Python27\Scripts\pip.exe install --upgrade google-api-python-client`
+   Windows: `C:\Python27\Scripts\pip.exe install --upgrade google-api-python-client PyOpenSSL`

    Note: On Windows, you may need to do this on a Command Prompt window that was run as Administrator.